Skip to content

 Field input mapping

-The mapToFieldValueInputType method is used to document what input type is expected by Field Types that require a more complex input value.
+The mapToFieldValueInputType method is used to document what input type is expected by field types that require a more complex input value.
 For example, ezmatrix generates its own input types depending on the configured columns.

-Example of a MyCustomFieldDefinitionMapper mapper for a complex Field Type:
+Example of a MyCustomFieldDefinitionMapper mapper for a complex field type:

 1